-Take most advantage of 0% interest rate on loan (car companies offer this), even if you have money to down payment, don’t.
+Take most advantage of 0% interest rate on loan (car companies offer this), even if you have money for a down payment, don’t.

 Credit card interest rates are not 0%, pay the full amount due every month to improve credit score.

-Keeping monthly spending intact, if you raise credit limit on cards, score improves
+Keeping monthly spending intact, if you raise the credit limit on cards, score improves

 Remove irregularity in a credit report to make it cleaner, not accurate adverse reports bring down a credit score.

 Last, but not least.
 Do not take too many loans and credit cards, even if you always pay on time, too much loan is bad for your ability to pay in future.

 Credit score changes whenever your creditors report your activities to the scoring agencies, sources who maintain the scores.